COVID-19 Update: Transport In Auckland Under Alert Level 2

 Parking and transport compliance staff will also be assisting authorities by monitoring physical distancing behaviour across our network and assisting essential healthcare and community testing facilities with any transport related issues.

-Inductions for new project staff and compulsory COVID 19 education and training will be part of ongoing site protocols while in Alert Level 2, plus any new work will require contractors to submit COVID 19 Health and Safety plans and protocols to demonstrate a safe working environment.
+Inductions for new project staff and compulsory COVID 19 education and training will be part of ongoing site protocols while in Alert Level 2, plus any new restarted work will require contractors to submit COVID-19 Health and Safety plans and protocols to demonstrate a safe working environment.

 Engagement (both informing and consulting communities on upcoming projects) will continue under Alert Level 2 except for the following channels:

-Instead of face-to-face communication, AT will engage via channels such as telephone calls, conference calls, email, Facebook live and webcasts.
+Instead of face-to-face communication, AT will engage via channels such as telephone calls, teleconference calls, e-mail and webcasts.

-We know this has been a challenging time for us all.
-We ask that people continue to be understanding and patient of everyone else who is in the same situation during the changes in Alert Levels over the last couple of weeks.
+We know this is once again a challenging time for us all.
+We ask that people be understanding and patient of everyone else who is in the same situation.

 The best place to find the latest information about the COVID-19 situation in New Zealand is on the Government’s special COVID-19 website: https://covid19.govt.nz/